Decomplexicating Equine Nutrition Part 02 of 12 – The Basics of Sugar, Fat and Proteins (blog)

 Welcome back!
-In the last article I reviewed 3 types of sugar important to horses.
+In the last article, I reviewed 3 types of sugar important to horses.
 They were glucose, which is a single molecule of sugar (monosaccharide), starch, which is a chain of glucose molecules linked together (polysaccharide) in a way the horse can digest using enzymes, and finally cellulose which is the same chain of glucose molecules linked together in a different way so that the horse cannot digest it but the gut microbes can.

 Remember also that every glucose molecule is made up of the elements C H and O (carbon, hydrogen and oxygen).
-Do you know what elements make up fat?
+Do you know what elements makeup fat?

 I really want to make feeding a horse something we all can understand because once understood, you will never feed your horse incorrectly ever again.
 To do so, this concept needs to be fully understood.
 Everything in the body is a variation of the basic group of C H and O. These molecules are so small that no one has ever photographed them.
 Think of it this way.
 A cell is very small but we can see them under a microscope.
 Within a cell are between 1 and 3 billion proteins and each protein is made up of hundreds, thousands and even tens of thousands of amino acids.
 And every amino acid is made up of C H O and N elements.
-The body has the ability to break apart the molecules and reform them into something completely different according to it’s needs.
+The body has the ability to break apart the molecules and reform them into something completely different according to its needs.

-A meal of grass provides horses with a lot of fat, some sugar and a little bit of amino acids.
+A meal of grass provides horses with a lot of fat, some sugar and a few amino acids.
 All of these are small enough to cross the intact gut membrane and are sent throughout the body for use.
 Glucose can power some of the functions but where it first goes is to the liver, muscles and brain where it is stored as glycogen.
 This is where they get quick energy for bursts of speed.
-It is similar to starch of plants but it’s got a different name in animals (glycogen).
+It is similar to the starch of plants but it’s got a different name in animals (glycogen).
 Any excess is transported by the hormone insulin to fat cells where it triggers the cell to make more fat.

 But it is actually much worse.
 Remember the good gut bacteria happily digesting cellulose?
-They are replaced with bacteria happy to live in a high carbohydrate diet.
+They are replaced with bacteria happy to live on a high carbohydrate diet.
 Now the fiber cellulose is not effectively digested and the health of the gut becomes compromised.
 Some of the effects of this include wet feces or squirts, poor absorption of protein and a horse that becomes hungry all the time.

 Why is the horse hungry?
-Because in the abundance of glucose, energy needs are not met.
+Because of the abundance of glucose, energy needs are not met.
 The system is overworked because it was never designed to work this way every day.
 They need time off from the fuel glucose.
-Horses need fat to become satiated and function efficiently during the lean months and without the good gut bacteria, the fat isn’t made.
+Horses need fat to become satiated and function efficiently during the lean months and without good gut bacteria, the fat isn’t made.
 This leads to the next article.

-The take home messages:
+The take-home messages:

 Don’t worry if you feel a little overwhelmed especially when some of this is so different from what you thought you knew.
 Just keep asking this: Is what you are doing now working?
-If not, stayed tuned.
+If not, stay tuned.
 More next week on gut microbes and the mighty mitochondria.

 Be sure to read all the comments from the original post below before you go.